-The Constitution of the IFRS Foundation was originally approved in May 2000 and requires the Trustees to undertake every five years a review of the entire structure of the organisation and its effectiveness.
+The Constitution of the IFRS Foundation was originally approved in May 2000 and requires the Trustees to undertake a review of the entire structure of the organisation and its effectiveness every five years.
 These reviews allow interested parties to raise any issues they wish the Trustees to consider and provide opportunities for comment on the Trustees' proposals.

 The Trustees' Constitution Committee helps to manage the process.
 It carries out wide public consultations with interested parties and publishes discussion documents for public comment.
 The committee makes recommendations to the Trustees, but any decisions to change the Constitution are taken by all Trustees in public meetings.